What is Google’s helpful content update?

 Whether you’re a solopreneur looking to learn how to use content to grow your business…

-Whether you’re a marketing executive or founder ready to invest in a trained content marketing writer…
+Whether you’re a marketing executive or founder ready to invest in content and build your content team…

 I have a FREE 30-minute class that will teach you exactly how to do each of these things. 💯